ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-dent of the Western Ru­
+ever.
+A correspondent of the Western Ru­
 ral says:
 I discovered many years ago that wood
 could bo made to last longer than Iron, in tho